Steve Hobbs (Washington politician)

 Steven Ryuma Hobbs (born February 12, 1970) is an American military officer and politician serving as the 16th Secretary of State of Washington since 2021.
 A member of the Democratic Party, he previously served as a member of the Washington State Senate, representing the 44th district from 2007 to 2021.
-In 2021, Governor Jay Inslee named Hobbs to succeed the departing Kim Wyman as Secretary of State of Washington; he is the first Democrat in the state to serve in the position since Victor Aloysius Meyers left it in 1965.
+In 2021, Governor Jay Inslee named Hobbs to succeed the departing Kim Wyman as Secretary of State of Washington; he is the first Democrat in the state to serve in the position since Victor Aloysius Meyers left the office in 1965.

+Early life and education

+Hobbs, whose mother is of Japanese descent, was born in Everett, Washington.
+He received an associate degree from Everett Community College.
+After completing his associate degree, he attended the University of Washington, where he earned a bachelor's degree in political science and a Master of Public Administration from the Daniel J. Evans School of Public Policy and Governance.

 Political career

-In 2006, Hobbs was elected as state senator representing Washington's 44th Legislative District.
+In 2006, Hobbs was elected as state senator representing Washington's 44th legislative district.
 He served as the top Democrat on the Transportation Committee, he also served on the Financial Institutions & Insurance Committee as well as the Agriculture, Water & Rural Economic Development Committee.

 In 2015, Hobbs led the bipartisan Joint Transportation Committee in passing transportation revenue package brought a $16 billion investment to public infrastructure and authorized voter-approved Sound Transit light rail expansion.
 After finishing fourth in the 2016 Washington lieutenant gubernatorial election, Hobbs announced a campaign for the 2020 election, but withdrew in mid-May 2020.

 Governor Jay Inslee named Hobbs to succeed the departing Kim Wyman as Secretary of State of Washington; Hobbs took office on November 22, 2021.
 He subsequently won a 2022 special election to complete the remainder of Wyman's term.
+Hobbs was elected to a full term in 2024 with 59% of the vote, winning by the largest margin for a statewide Democrat that year.